KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Disscussion](https://tickets.deeznuts.moe/ticket-archive/attachments_885127802570039336_896138078912135228_transcript-structures-are-not-enemies.html)

 **Finding:**
-Structures do not count as "opponents" for the purposes of triggering abilities like albedo's elemental skill.
+Structures do not count as "opponents" for the purposes of triggering abilities like albedo's elemental Skill.

 **Evidence:**
 Hilichurl Tower: [YouTube](https://youtu.be/kY2MB81k8-0)